NickKohse/MtnDash/README.md

 A Dashboard to report weather conditions of the Southern Rockies of Canada

 ## TODO
-- Read config from ENV, api key cache TTL, log level etc, some might have defaults.
-- Get ready to deploy
+- Get ready to deploy -specifically making a real service
-- investigate why data doesnt get reloaded
+- independant y axes
+- Script updating of server (i.e. pull newest code and restart server process)
+- Somewhat inefficient, seems to call serve funtion 2x per load (possibly only for dev server)
 - Figure out how often it calls the api, report it somehow
 - Highlight the weekends in the graph somehow
-- DATA only refreshews on initial load (add interval: https://dash.plotly.com/live-updates)
+- add interval: https://dash.plotly.com/live-updates - can be quiet long 20+ minutes
 - Better/any error handling
 - Add snow forecasts (have them switch with rain forecasts at appropriate time)
 - Find a better way to add cities than changing code